 - Trip Itinerary

 - Trip Excludes

-During the festival, you will be witnessing camera traps being set up by the local community apart from seeing the mask dances, folk dances, various highland produce being displayed.
+This festival is held every year in mid-October, and during the festival, you will be witnessing camera traps being set up by the local community apart from seeing the mask dances, folk dances, and various highland produce being displayed.

 Paro to Thangthangkha